sulaimantok/sulaimantok.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What do you want to know about me?
 ---

-My name is Inigo Montoya.
+I am a Sulaiman, in English Solomon, I have an interest in technology.
+Especially cloud computing, System Administration, Network Engineer.
+But fate made me study computer engineering, where I learned a lot about, computer vision, robotics, emebededd systems, and electronics.
 I have the following qualities:

-- I rock a great mustache
+- my hobby is reading
 - I'm extremely loyal to my family
+- i like cycling
+- happy to learn new things

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a student and also a researcher, I am very happy in learning new things around me, even though I am a quiet person, I am a friendly person, and can mingle with the community.
+And I like to talk when I have been spoken to by remembering the time, and have a strong conversation even though sometimes I like to joke